A Guide to Using Printable Kindergarten Worksheets

 - Have different objects on the table.
 Ask children to pick out objects that start with the given letter.

-- Show a magazine or picture book to children.
-Ask them to identify all instances of the given letter in any page.
+- Show them a magazine or picture book.
+Ask them to identify all instances of the given letter on any page.

 - Play "Hunt for the Letter."
 Ask children to look around the room and pick up all objects that start with the letter.

 - Use colouring pages often.
 Most children love to colour.
-The colouring pages should have large letters to colour.
+The colouring pages should have large letters.
 They may also have objects that begin with the letter.

 Here are a few suggestions you may consider in helping children learn to count and identify numbers:

-- The child needs to be able to relate the number to a symbol i.e identify the shape of the written number.
-For each number, bring models of the number (you can make cut-outs of the number in card-board) and pass around to all children.
-Try to make many so that you can give one to each child.
+- The child needs to be able to relate the number to a symbol (i.e identify the shape) of the written number.
+For each number, bring models of the number (you can make cardboard cut-outs of the number) and pass around to all children.
+Try to make enough so that you can give one to each child.
 They can build up a collection of the numbers 0 to 9.

-Kindergarten stories can be fun for kindergarten kids—you can often use stories to teach children too.
+Kindergarten stories can be fun for kids—you can often use stories to teach children too.
 Videos of animated stories often appeal to children.